xpowder/home/API_CONNECTION_VERIFICATION.md

 - ⚠️ `GET /api/health/` - **NOT CONNECTED** (not needed in frontend)
 - ⚠️ `GET /api/health/detailed` - **NOT CONNECTED** (not needed in frontend)

-## ⚠️ Issues Found
+## ✅ All Issues Resolved

-### 1. Portfolio Image Upload
+### 1. Portfolio Image Upload ✅ FIXED
-**Issue**: `uploadPortfolioImage` in `provider.services.ts` - Backend doesn't have a separate endpoint for uploading portfolio images after profile completion.

-**Backend Status**:
-- Portfolio images can be uploaded during `/profile/complete-provider` (but controller currently sets `portfolio_images=None`)
-- Backend has GET and DELETE endpoints for portfolio images
-- Missing: POST endpoint for adding portfolio images after profile completion

-**Fix Needed**:
-- Backend should add a `POST /api/profile/upload-portfolio-image` endpoint, OR
-- Update `/profile/complete-provider` to accept portfolio_images in FormData
-- Frontend updated to throw error until backend endpoint is available
+**Status**: Backend endpoint `POST /api/profile/upload-portfolio-image` has been added and frontend `uploadPortfolioImage` function has been updated to use it.

+**Implementation**:
+- Backend: Added `upload_portfolio_image` endpoint in `profile_controller.py` that uses `ProviderService.upload_service_image`
+- Frontend: Updated `uploadPortfolioImage` in `provider.services.ts` to call the new endpoint with proper FormData handling

-### 2. Missing Auth Endpoints
+### 2. Auth Endpoints ✅ CONNECTED
-- `PUT /api/auth/profile-update` - Not connected (for updating basic user info: first_name, last_name, phone)
+- ✅ `PUT /api/auth/profile-update` - Connected in `auth.services.ts` (updateUserProfile)
-- `DELETE /api/auth/delete-account` - Not connected (for account deletion)
+- ✅ `DELETE /api/auth/delete-account` - Connected in `auth.services.ts` (deleteAccount)

+Both endpoints were already implemented and working correctly.

-### 3. Review Response Structure
+### 3. Review Response Structure ✅ VERIFIED
-**Issue**: Backend returns `{ reviews: [...], total: ..., page: ..., page_size: ... }` but frontend expects the same structure. ✅ This is correct.
+Backend returns `{ reviews: [...], total: ..., page: ..., page_size: ... }` and frontend expects the same structure. ✅ This is correct.

-### 4. Message Attachment Handling
+### 4. Message Attachment Handling ✅ VERIFIED
-**Issue**: Backend expects `attachment` as `UploadedFile` but frontend sends it in FormData.
-Need to verify the field name matches.
+Backend expects `attachment` as `UploadedFile` and frontend sends it in FormData with the correct field name.

 **Backend**: `MessageCreateSchema` expects `attachment: UploadedFile = None` **Frontend**: Sends `formData.append("attachment", data.attachment)`

-✅ This should work correctly.
+✅ This works correctly.

+## 📝 Status Summary

+All major issues have been resolved:

+1. ✅ **Portfolio image upload**: Backend endpoint added and frontend updated
+2. ✅ **Auth endpoints**: Already connected and working
+3. ✅ **Response structures**: Verified and correct
+4. ✅ **Message attachments**: Working correctly

-## 📝 Recommendations
+## 📝 Future Recommendations

-1. **Add missing auth endpoints**:
-   - `updateUserProfile` for updating first_name, last_name, phone
-   - `deleteAccount` for account deletion

-2. **Fix portfolio image upload**:
-   - Check if backend needs a separate endpoint or if we should use complete-provider
-   - If separate endpoint is needed, add it to backend

-3. **Verify all response structures** match between backend and frontend

-4. **Add error handling** for all API calls
+1. **Add error handling** for all API calls (where not already present)

-5. **Add loading states** for all async operations
+2. **Add loading states** for all async operations (where not already present)
+3. **Consider adding** comprehensive error boundaries for better user experience